-For the already-buff, long bouts of aerobic exercise at moderate intensity can be downright tedious.
-They just don’t provide that delicious sense of accomplishment that comes from a gut-wrenching workout.
+For the already-fit, long bouts of aerobic exercise at moderate intensity can be downright tedious.
+They just don’t provide that sense of accomplishment that comes from a sweat-inducing workout.
 Diaz has heard this complaint many times and has come to expect it.
-After a week at a prescribed intensity, he says, most people carp about not feeling like they’re working hard enough.
+After a week at a prescribed intensity, he says, most people harp about not feeling like they’re working hard enough.

 Still, Diaz insists you stay on the “medicine” for at least three weeks.
 “After a month you’ll be hooked for life,” he claims.
 But don’t get the idea this workout is easy.
 It still requires discipline.
 At the top end of your fat-burning zone you’ll have to spend 45 to 90 minutes per aerobic training session, three or four times a week, to achieve appreciable results.